rcoenen/AmigaIFFConverter/README.md

 ## Why?

-Because why not?
+Why not?
 This tool lets you create images for a legendary computer system, the Commodore Amiga, just because you can.
 While plenty of tools can view or open IFF/ILBM files, very few actually let you create them.

-Also, I was curious to see if it’s even possible to write such a tool in PHP.
-The last time I tried something like this was over 20 years ago—on an actual Amiga!
+Also, I was curious to see if it’s even possible to write such a tool in a language such as PHP.
 This project is a way to test those limits, relive some nostalgia, and celebrate the creative quirks of the Amiga graphics legacy.

+### HAM Artifacts

+The **[Hold-And-Modify (HAM)](https://en.wikipedia.org/wiki/Hold-And-Modify)** mode is iconic to the Amiga, but it comes with its quirks.
+HAM6 only allows 16 base colors and relies on modifying the previous pixel’s color to create a high-color effect.
+This can lead to noticeable color fringing, particularly along horizontal scanlines where sharp contrasts meet.

+For example, in images with large horizontal gradients or sharp color transitions—such as where a yellow car body meets black text—HAM may require intermediate pixels to approximate the desired color.
+The result is a "color fringing" artifact that is characteristic of HAM6's limitations.

+I actually enjoy seeing these artifacts, especially on modern Retina-powered MacBooks.
+Yes, it’s nerdy and geeky but it is fascinating to see the creative constraints of a 1990s computer system juxtaposed with today’s high-resolution displays!

 ## Quick Start